SrivatsSR/High-Performance-Order-Book/README.md

-# financial-math-lab
+High-Performance Order Book (Python)

-A collection of foundational quant finance, math, and trading system experiments.
+A limit order book implementation with price-time priority, designed for learning and eventually high-frequency trading applications.